openswarm-eu/draft-ietf-lake-edhoc-psk/draft-ietf-lake-edhoc-psk.md

 # Unified Approach and Recommendations

 For use cases involving the transmission of application data, application data can be sent concurrently with message_3, maintaining the protocol's efficiency.
 In applications such as EAP-EDHOC, where application data is not sent, message_4 is mandatory.
-Thus, EDHOC-PSK authentication method doe snot include any extra messages.
+Thus, EDHOC-PSK authentication method does not include any extra messages.
 Other implementations may continue using OSCORE in place of EDHOC message_4, with a required change in the protocol's language to:
       The Initiator SHALL NOT persistently store PRK_out or application keys until the Initiator has verified message_4 or a message protected with a derived application key, such as an OSCORE message.